shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/create-a-lending-marketplace-dapp-on-polygon.md

   Variables from the lenders end are accepted & appended into the array named loans.
 The loan offer created then sent as a message to that loan contract address

-#### createNewLoanRequest :
+### createNewLoanRequest:
-This is a request from the requestor, the person who needs a loan.
+This is a request from the borrower, the person who needs a loan.
-Includes the Loan Amount,duration , interest the person’ willing to pay, data about the Collateral (collateral address, collateral amount- the cryptocurrency being requested as loan, price of the collateral in the specific cryptocurrency)& finally the loancontract address.
+Includes the Loan Amount,duration, interest the person willing to pay, data about the Collateral (collateral address, collateral amount- the cryptocurrency being requested as loan, price of the collateral in the specific cryptocurrency)& finally the loancontract address.

 Variables from the requester’s end are accepted & appended into the array named loans.
 The loan offer created then sent as a message to that loan contract address